lachlan-waugh/6443/slides/content/week01.md

 ## Wargames
 * Don't leave them to the last minute, you'll be sad :(

-* You probably won't get all the flags

-* Cool to collaborate/work together, but your flags and scripts/explanations need to be different.
+* Cool to collaborate/work together, but your flags need to be different.

+* extended flags aren't required, but you should do them anyway (they're way cooler imo)

+--

+## Report
+* pentesting / vulnerability report
+    * groups of 4-5
+    * keep track of how you got found each of the flags

 {{% /section %}}